Consumer Directed HealthSelectSM for Retirees

 Eligibility and Enrollment

-- The plan is available to GBP eligible retirees and dependents who aren’t enrolled in Medicare.
-Evidence of insurability is never required to enroll in this or any other plan.
+- The plan is available to Texas Employees Group Benefits Program-eligible retirees and dependents who aren’t enrolled in Medicare.
+Evidence of insurability is never required to enroll in this or any other ERS health plan.

 - You can enroll in this plan upon retirement, if you are eligible for Texas Employees Group Benefits Program (GBP) health coverage when you retire.